 I looked at the ladies sitting opposite me and shivered.
 Mrs. Hurst and Miss Bingley were dressed very fashionably, too fashionably I would say.
 Especially for Miss Bingley.

 She was near my hight and yet she had a tall turban on her head.
 The concoction was so colourful that it made her look like a tree with a blooming crown.
-The hem of her dress was so wide that it caused us, the gentlemen, on the opposite side of the carriage, without much leg room.
+The hem of her dress was so full that it caused us, the gentlemen, on the opposite side of the carriage, without much leg room.

 I should have brought my own barouche.
 One thing I hated most was to have my legs folded up.
 Luckily it was only a few minutes drive to Meryton Assembly.
-Mrs Hurst dressed slightly less elaborate, less colourful and occupied less space.
+Mrs. Hurst dressed slightly less elaborate, less colourful and occupied less space.
 But her attention to me was equally unwelcome.
 I turned my eyes out of the window.
-From the bright moon light shinning on the country lane, I could see the two carriages in front of us, carrying the other eight guests.
+From the bright moonlight shining on the country lane, I could see the two carriages in front of us, carrying the other eight guests.
 The second carriage, the one right in front of us, was exceptionally slow, like its axle was about to break.
 The wheels were smeared with white mud.
 Bingley should speak to his friends.
 Their servants needed to be told to do a better job.

-If I was the driver of our carriage, I would have pulled our one outside and took over the second carriage.
+If I were the driver of our carriage, I would have pulled our one outside and took over the second carriage.
 Sometimes I did not understand myself.
 I frowned upon rashness and yet I hoped to be free of society's constraint.

-Finally the carriages came to a halt.
+Finally, the carriages came to a halt.
 I eagerly jumped out of it and left Bingley to hand out his sisters.
 I glanced at the other two carriages, all of Bingley's guests had arrived safely.
 I raised my head to scan the building in front of me.
-The assembly room looked quite small, perhaps three quarters of the size of the one in Lambton.
+The assembly room looked quite small, perhaps three-quarters of the size of the one in Lambton.
 It was fully lit up, with plenty of noise and music, which brought on a frown on my forehead.

 “Do you think we will be quite safe here ?”
 Miss Bingley whispered to my ear.

 How did she come to stand so near me without me noticing it?
 I shivered, scrunched my nose at the strong smell from her body.
 She smelled like rotten grass.
-Or was it hamster?
-I was not entirely sure, only that it was not natural, nor nice.
+Or was it a hamster?
+I was not entirely sure, only that it was not natural, nor sweet.
 I heard her discussing the latest scent she procured from a French modiste that cost a fortune but was highly sought after.
 I wondered at the ladies' senseless expenditure.
 I stepped away from her, nodded my head curtly and then walked into the Assembly following Bingley.